rose519/CCM101-RGODOY/Laboratory-03-Multi-Cloud-Explorer/cloud-platform-comparison.md

 I would choose AWS because it offers many services and has flexible options for different types of applications.
 It is also useful for both small businesses and large organizations.

+# Client Recommendations

+## Client A – Startup Company

+**Recommended Platform: AWS**

+I recommend AWS because it is flexible and can support a growing mobile app.
+The company can start small and increase resources when needed.
+It can also help manage the budget.

+**Services:**

+* Amazon EC2
+* Amazon S3
+* Amazon RDS

+---

+## Client B – University

+**Recommended Platform: Microsoft Azure**

+I recommend Azure because the university already uses Microsoft products.
+Azure works well with Windows Server, Microsoft 365, and Active Directory.
+This can make moving services to the cloud easier.

+**Services:**

+* Azure Virtual Machines
+* Microsoft Entra ID
+* Azure SQL Database

+---

+## Client C – AI Research Company

+**Recommended Platform: Google Cloud**

+I recommend Google Cloud because it is strong in AI and Machine Learning.
+It can provide the computing power needed for their research.
+It also supports modern AI applications.

+*Services:

+* Compute Engine
+* Vertex AI
+* Google Kubernetes Engine

+## Client D – Global E-Commerce Company

+**Recommended Platform: AWS**

+I recommend AWS because the company serves customers around the world.
+AWS can provide scalable and reliable infrastructure for the online store.
+It can also handle increasing numbers of users.

+**Services:**

+* Amazon EC2
+* Amazon S3
+* Amazon RDS

 | Service Category    | AWS        | Azure                          | GCP                            |
 | ------------------- | ---------- | ------------------------------ | ------------------------------ |